 Actually, there really are quite a few things you can do to help yourself with your depression symptoms.

-It doesn't involve anti-depression drugs either.
+- And, it doesn't involve any anti-depressant drugs either.

 What is the cause of your depression signs?

 There are many answers to that question, but even mild depression is often rooted in an early childhood experience or trauma.

 Although it may be important to know the exact cause, especially in a clinical depression, it is much more important to act on the result in a moderate or mild depression, and to take some action and break the cycle